 It is not easy to successfully include “un-designed” elements into playspaces.
 Plantings, sand, and large river pebbles need maintenance and resistance to local residents complaining about “mess”.
 There are also budget considerations.
 With increased urban density the need for adventure play becomes more important.
 All children have a right to use parks and open spaces.
 Time to move beyond the “plonk down” catalogue swing set and slide.

-See previous post with more practical information and research on adventure play.
+See other posts with more practical information and research on adventure play: